-The Group's policy is to respect intellectual property rights and prohibit the use of infringing products in the business.
-As such, the Group requires all employees must strictly follow the relevant laws such as the Copyright Ordinance (Chapter 528 of the Laws of Hong Kong).
-During the year ended 31 March 2021, the Group did not find any non-compliance with the relevant laws and regulations.
+The Group's policy is to respect IP rights and prohibit the use of infringing articles in the business.
+As such, the Group requires all employees must strictly follow the relevant laws such as the Copyright Ordinance (Chapter 528, Laws of Hong Kong).
+During the year ended 31 March 2022, the Group did not find any non-compliance with the relevant laws and regulations.